AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

 SciPy
 =====

 SciPy is a library that builds on top of NumPy.
+It contains a lot of interfaces to battle-tested numerical routines written in Fortran or C, as well as python implementations of many common algorithms.
+Briefly, it contains functionality for

+- Special functions (Bessel, Gamma, etc.)
+- Numerical integration
+- Optimization
+- Interpolation
+- Fast Fourier Transform (FFT)
+- Linear algebra (more complete than in NumPy)
+- Sparse matrices
+- Statistics
+- More I/O routine, e.g. Matrix Market format for sparse matrices, MATLAB files (.mat), etc.

 Matplotlib